The Scottish retail empire struggling to strike back

 Further stores, including many in Scotland, went in the early 2000s.

-Despite the acquisition of other stores, such as Jenners in Edinburgh in 2005, and further large stores openings, the business has struggled to keep up with changing demands.
+Despite the acquisition of other stores, such as Jenners in Edinburgh in 2005, and further large store openings, the business has struggled to keep up with changing demands.

-In 2014, it was bought by a Chinese conglomerate and control has now been taken over by Hamleys toy store and French Connection owner C.banner International.
+In 2014, it was bought by a Chinese conglomerate and now there is a potential new owner in C.banner International, which owns Hamleys toy store.

-It has promised a "significant capital injection" for House of Fraser but stores will close and rents will be renegotiated.
+It has agreed to buy a majority stake, with a "significant capital injection" but only if stores are closed and debt is restructured.

-However, House of Fraser faces a potentially rocky ride in finalising its restructuring plans.
+House of Fraser faces a potentially rocky ride in finalising its restructuring plans which are expected to be unveiled next month.

 It is all a long way from a Victorian drapers in the centre of Glasgow.